 Some GWR stock designed to run with passenger trains or at express speeds was classed as 'Non-passenger-carrying coaching stock' (NPCCS).
 They are commonly called 'brown vehicles', reflecting their livery, although this is somewhat of a misnomer, since not all types of NPCCS were always brown.
 The diagrams for these vehicles were in the passenger diagram series.
 The vehicles covered a variety of types: horse boxes, carriage trucks, fish trucks, milk vans ('Siphons'), fish vans, 'special' cattle wagons and some fruit vans.

 Up to 1912, the body colour used for NPCCS was brown.
 This colour was the same as that used on coaching stock.
-Horse boxes and carriage trucks were also lined (in gold).
 Between 1912 and 1920 the situation becomes more complex, with some NPCCS receiving passenger stock crimson lake livery, the only difference from the passenger livery being that the ends were also in lake.
 It is thought the only types actually receiving the crimson lake livery were horse boxes (including of course new build stock after 1912), and possibly carriage trucks – less likely are the fish vehicles (Bloaters and Tadpoles) and special cattle wagons (Beetles).
 There is no evidence of Siphons appearing in crimson lake.
-Lining of horse boxes and carriage trucks probably ceased during WWI.
+Some horse boxes and carriage trucks were lined, but it is not clear how widespread this was, and lining seems to have ceased to be applied to these vehicles during WWI.

 Ends of horse boxes were brown (pre-1912), crimson lake (in the early crimson lake era), brown from c 1920, and then black (to be consistent with normal coaching stock livery practice).
-The date when the ends changed from brown to black is unknown, possibly mid- to late-1930s.
+The date when the horse box ends changed from brown to black is unknown, possibly mid- to late-1930s, although there is some doubt about whether this change was applied on a consistent basis.
 Ends of siphons however, both bogie and 6-wheel, seem to have remained in brown throughout their GWR lives.

 Special cattle wagons (code 'Beetle') diagrams W4 and W7, which had been painted grey when built, were reclassified into the passenger stock lists in 1927, and painted brown, with black ends.
 Subsequent special cattle wagon diagrams W13 and W14 were built after 1927, and were always numbered in the passenger stock lists and painted the same.